cybergeek1943/t4json/README.md

 ![GitHub Workflow Status](https://raw.githubusercontent.com/cybergeek1943/badges/main/build-passing.svg) ![contributions welcome](https://raw.githubusercontent.com/cybergeek1943/badges/main/contributions-welcome.svg)

+##NOTICE: This entire project is being rewritten!
+The API will remain very similar, but pretty much the entire backend is being redone.
+There will be many new features and huge performance gains.
+The release should be sometime this year.

-The t4json module was created to make working with [JSON](https://www.json.org/json-en.html) data in python easier.
+The t4json module was created to make working with [JSON](https://www.json.org/json-en.html) data in Python easier.
 It provides a bunch of tools to seamlessly open, __edit__ and save JSON data.
-The tools provided by t4json have tons of features so that you can do really specific things... if you only want to read a few values from some flat simple json data, then you might as well use the standard json module.
+The tools provided by t4json have tons of features so that you can do really specific things... if you only want to read a few values from some flat simple JSON data, then you might as well use the standard json module.

-This module should work on any installation of python 3.6 or later on any OS right out of the box.
+This module should work on any installation of Python 3.6 or later on any OS right out of the box.

 Check out the ___docs___ [here](https://cybergeek1943.github.io/t4json/).